KatharineME/FASTQ.jl/README.md

 # Fastq.jl

-Turns raw sequencing reads into intpretable files like: VCF for variants or a gene by sample matrix for gene expression analysis.
+Turns raw sequencing reads into intpretable files: VCF for variants or a gene by sample matrix for gene expression analysis.

-## Get Started on MacOS
+## Get started on MacOS

 ### Prepare environment